COUNCIL OF EXPERTS

 Professor Naomi Roht-Arriaza is a Distinguished Professor of Law at the Hastings College of Law, University of California (San Francisco) and is renowned globally for her expertise in transitional justice, international human rights law, and international humanitarian law.
 She has extensive knowledge of, and experience in, post-conflict procedures in Latin America and Africa.
 Roht-Arriaza has contributed to the defence of human rights through legal and social counselling, her position as academic chair, and her published academic works.

 Ali Bayramoğlu is a writer and political commentator.
 Since 1994, he has contributed as a columnist for a variety of newspapers.
-He is currently a columnist for Al-Monitor.
-He is a member of the former Wise Persons Committee in Turkey, established by then-Prime Minister Erdoğan.
+He is currently a columnist for daily Karar.
+He is a member of the Wise Persons Committee in Turkey, established during the peace process between 2013-2015.

 Professor Christine Bell is a legal expert based in Edinburgh, Scotland.
 She is Professor of Constitutional Law and Assistant Principal (Global Justice) at the University of Edinburgh, Co-director of the Global Justice Academy, and a member of the British Academy.
 She was chairperson of the Belfast-based Human Rights organization, the Committee on the Administration of Justice from 1995-7, and a founder member of the Northern Ireland Human Rights Commission established under the terms of the Belfast Agreement.
 In 1999 she was a member of the European Commission’s Committee of Experts on Fundamental Rights.
 She is an expert on transitional justice, peace negotiations, constitutional law and human rights law.
 She regularly conducts training on these topics for diplomats, mediators and lawyers, has been involved as a legal advisor in a number of peace negotiations, and acted as an expert in transitional justice for the UN Secretary-General, the Office of the High Commissioner for Human Rights, and UNIFEM.